athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 1/Slurk.md

     desc: "`pf2:1` Slime Squirt +9 (range increment 30 feet)\n__Damage__ "

   - name: "Belly Grease"
-    desc: "`pf2:3`  The slurk extrudes a slippery grease from its ventral glands to coat the floor under it and in a 5-foot emanation, turning the affected area into uneven ground for 10 minutes, after which it dries to a putrid crust.
+    desc: "`pf2:3`  The slurk extrudes a slippery grease from its ventral glands to coat the floor under it and in a @Template[emanation|distance:5], turning the affected area into uneven ground for 10 minutes, after which it dries to a putrid crust.
 The DC to [[Actions/Balance|Balance]] across the slime is DC 18 Acrobatics check."

   - name: "Entangling Slime"
-    desc: "  A creature struck by a slurk's slime squirt becomes [[Conditions/Clumsy 1|Clumsy 1]] and takes a -5-foot penalty to Speed for 1 hour or until the slime is removed.\n\nThe slime can be removed with a total of three Interact actions by the entangled creature or creatures adjacent to the creature.
+    desc: "  A creature struck by a slurk's slime squirt becomes [[Conditions/Clumsy|Clumsy 1]] and takes a -5-foot penalty to Speed for 1 hour or until the slime is removed.\n\nThe slime can be removed with a total of three Interact actions by the entangled creature or creatures adjacent to the creature.
 These actions don't need to be consecutive or made by the same creature.\n\n[[Bestiary Effects/Effect_ Entangling Slime|Effect: Entangling Slime]]"

 ```